devsapp/fc/docs/command/deploy.md

 Options

-  --use-local         Deploy resource using local config
+  --use-local         [Optional] Deploy resource using local config
-  -y, --assume-yes    Assume that the answer to any question which would be asked is yes
+  -y, --assume-yes    [Optional] Assume that the answer to any question which would be asked is yes

 Global Options

   -h, --help                 Help for command
   -a, --access [aliasName]   Specify key alias
   --debug                    Output debug informations

+Options Help

+  Required: Required parameters in YAML mode and CLI mode
+  C-Required: Required parameters in CLI mode
+  Y-Required: Required parameters in Yaml mode
+  Optional: Non mandatory parameter
+  ✋ The difference between Yaml mode and CLI mode: https://github.com/Serverless-Devs/Serverless-Devs/blob/docs/docs/zh/yaml_and_cli.md

 Examples with Yaml